 202029 Regimental Sergeant Major Edward Samuel Scrutton was born in Colchester, England on 11 Nov 1878, son of Samuel Scrutton and Christina Horrocks.
 It would appear that he came to Canada after the 1911 census was taken in England.

-At the time of his enrollment into the 95th Battalion (Canadian Buffs) Canadian Expeditionary Force in Toronto on 4 Nov 1915 he was a Policeman, had 12 years prior service in the Essex Regiment and had served 3 years in South Africa earning two medals.
+In November 1914 Scrutton enlisted in the 21st Battalion as a Sergeant only to be reduced in rank to Private and struck off strength (SOS) by February 1915 for misconduct.
+In April 1915 he enlisted in “C” Squadron, Remount Depot as Squadron Sergeant Major but was SOS by June.
+At the time of his enrollment into the 95th Battalion (Canadian Buffs) Canadian Expeditionary Force in Toronto on 4 Nov 1915 as Regimental Sergeant Major his profession was listed as Policeman, he had 12 years prior service in the Essex Regiment and had served 3 years in South Africa earning two medals.
 He was a Methodist, had a wife Katherine Foster who he married on 26 December 1912 in Carleton, Ontario and lived at 147 Jones Ave in Toronto.

 Another son, B66569 Company Sergeant Major Samuel Thomas Scrutton, DCM fought with The Queen’s Own Rifles during the Second World War and was awarded the Distinguished Conduct Medal for his action performed on 11 June 1944 near Secqueville-en-Bessin/Calvados département, Basse-Normandy, France.